Author: rongleblanc

 -

-Fake “Google Security Alert” Notifications Used to Steal Credentials
+Fake “Corporate VPN Update” Emails Used to Steal Employee Credentials

 -

-Threat Level: 🔴 HighThreat Type: Phishing / Social Engineering What’s Happening Cybersecurity researchers are warning about a phishing campaign using fake “account deactivation” emails to pressure users into taking immediate action.
-These emails claim that a user’s account—such as email, social media, or cloud storage—will be permanently deactivated within a short time unless they confirm…
+Threat Level: 🔴 HighThreat Type: Phishing / Account Takeover What’s Happening Cybersecurity researchers are warning about a phishing campaign using fake multi-factor authentication (MFA) reset notifications to trick users into giving attackers access to their accounts.
+These emails claim that the recipient’s MFA settings are about to expire, have been disabled, or must be reconfigured…

 -